Mario64iscool2/SE-Collab-Project/README.md

   <img alt="Shows the system design diagram." src="Systems%20Diagram%20(Light).png">
 </picture>

+## Design Workflow
+1. User sends a request to our compute server containing
+ - Delimiters chosen
+ - File path (Assume that the computation server has access to this location and can obtain a file handle
+ - Result Destination (Either to a file, stdout, null, etc.)
+ - User subscribes to the result if opted (Futures potentially as an implementation)
+2. Computation Coordinator starts its work, and will potentially notify our user when complete.
+3. DataStorage has access to our storage infrastructure, and will handle reading and writing.
+This process will live on the same server as the computation, because sending information over the wire to then write locally makes little sense.

 ## Classpath management
 1. Navigate to your project directory
 2. Run `.\gradlew eclipse` to update .classpath and .project